 All deleted documents can be recreated by running a reindex in JIRA.
 For more details, see Lucene index corruption.

 - Upgrading from a 7.1 or later version - There are no known issues.

 - Upgrading from a 7.0.x version - There is a known issue regarding gadgets, and there is a workaround described in the JIRA Software 7.1.x upgrade notes.

 - Upgrading from a version earlier than 7.0 - Please consult the Migration hub as it contains information on important user management, application access and log in changes.
-You must upgrade to JIRA Software 7.0 first before upgrading to JIRA Software 7.5.
+You must upgrade to JIRA Software 7.0 first (we always recommend the latest bugfix release, in this case 7.0.11) before upgrading to JIRA Software 7.5.